srli0724/srli0724/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome to Shurui's homepage!
-I am open to a Ph.D.
-Candidate position for 2025 Spring or 2025 Fall entrance at Beijing, Hong Kong, Singapore or Tokyo.
+I am open to a Ph.D. candidate position for the Spring or Fall entrance of 2025 in Beijing, Hong Kong, Singapore, or Tokyo

-I'm a first year MS in Data Science student in the [DSI](https://datascience.columbia.edu/) at [Columbia University](https://www.columbia.edu/).
-Before that, I recieved my bachelor's degree in Physics from [LPS](http://www.lps.ecnu.edu.cn/) at [East China Norma Univeristy](https://www.ecnu.edu.cn/) with ranking 1/91, and I was glad to be advisored by Prof. [Weiping Zhang](https://www.physics.sjtu.edu.cn/jsml/zhangweiping.html) and Prof. [Jin Qian](https://faculty.ecnu.edu.cn/_s41/qj2/main.psp) there.
-I was also fortunate to have worked with Dr. [Naiyan Wang](https://winsty.net/) at TuSimple, Dr. [Huishuai Zhang](https://www.microsoft.com/en-us/research/people/huzhang/) and Dr. [Da Yu](https://dayu11.github.io/) at MSRA during my undergraduate study.
+I'm a first-year MS in Data Science student at [DSI](https://datascience.columbia.edu/) of [Columbia University](https://www.columbia.edu/).
+Before that, I received my bachelor's degree in Physics from [LPS](http://www.lps.ecnu.edu.cn/) at [East China Norma Univeristy](https://www.ecnu.edu.cn/) with a ranking 1/91.
+I had the privilege of being advised by Prof. [Weiping Zhang](https://www.physics.sjtu.edu.cn/jsml/zhangweiping.html) and Prof. [Jin Qian](https://faculty.ecnu.edu.cn/_s41/qj2/main.psp) there.
+I had valuable experiences working with [Naiyan Wang](https://winsty.net/) at TuSimple, with Dr. [Huishuai Zhang](https://www.microsoft.com/en-us/research/people/huzhang/) and Dr. [Da Yu](https://dayu11.github.io/) at MSRA during my undergraduate study.

-My research interests are privacy protection and multimodal in LLM, machine learning and AI4Science (especially with quantum and general physics).
-Please feel free to contatc with me if you have any interest to work or collaborate with me!
+My research interests encompass privacy protection and multimodal LLM, machine learning and AI4Science, particularly in quantum and general physics.
+Please feel free to contact me if you are interested in potential collaboration or work opportunities!

 {style="text-align: justify;"}